Glucosamine is usually made from seashells, or it can be made in the laboratory. Glucosamine hydrochloride is one of several forms of glucosamine.

-Other research suggests that taking glucosamine hydrochloride alone or in combination with chondroitin sulfate doesn’t reduce pain in people with osteoarthritis of the knee.
+Other research suggests that taking glucosamine hydrochloride alone or in combination with chondroitin sulfate does not reduce pain in people with osteoarthritis of the knee.

-A lot more research has been done on glucosamine sulfate (see separate listing) than on glucosamine hydrochloride.
+More research has been done on glucosamine sulfate (see separate listing) than on glucosamine hydrochloride.
 There is some thought that glucosamine sulfate may be more effective than glucosamine hydrochloride for osteoarthritis.
 One study comparing the two showed no difference.
-But some researchers have criticized the quality of that study.
+However, some researchers have criticized the quality of that study.

 - Rheumatoid arthritis.
 Some early research shows that taking a specific glucosamine hydrochloride product (Rohto Pharmaceuticals Co.) in combination with prescription medical treatments reduces pain compared to a sugar pill.
-But this product does not seem to reduce the number of painful or swollen joints or decrease inflammation.
+However, this product does not seem to decrease inflammation or reduce the number of painful or swollen joints.

 - Back pain.